sergkarpenko/nhibernate-doc/batch.rst

 - select_statement can be any valid HQL select query, with the caveat that the return types must match the types expected by the insert.
 Currently, this is checked during query compilation rather than allowing the check to relegate to the database.
-Note however that this might cause problems between NHibernate ``Type``s which are *equivalent* as opposed to *equal*.
+Note however that this might cause problems between NHibernate ``Type`` which are *equivalent* as opposed to *equal*.
 This might cause issues with mismatches between a property defined as a ``NHibernate.Type.DateType`` and a property defined as a ``NHibernate.Type.TimestampType``, even though the